doclements/cci_data_lib/README.md

 ## redesign of service object

 1. have a `service` Class that is initialised by service url
-2. this class responsibility is to either get service info from :-
+2. this class's responsibility is to either get service info from :-
   * static config file
   * web coverage service description docs -> stored in config files hereafter
-  * taking config info from user during initi params
+  * taking config info from user during init params

 ## TBD for multi/hyperspectral